How does LifeSkills support careers education in Scotland?

 How does LifeSkills align with recent developments in education?

 The Young Person Guarantee No One Left Behind report (2020)[4] highlighted the need for a role in schools to be established to manage this work.
-These newly established DYW regional school co-ordinators may find LifeSkills provides useful content for the range of practitioners they support.
+These DYW regional school co-ordinators may find LifeSkills provides useful content for the range of practitioners they support.

 How does LifeSkills help students develop core transferable skills?

-LifeSkills provides a wide range of lessons, tools, content and resources that help students build the core transferable skills they need to succeed in the world of work:
+LifeSkills provides a wide range of lessons, tools, content and resources that help students build the core transferable skills they need to succeed in the world of work.
+Find out more in the core transferable skills suite.

 • Employability